HOW TO WRITE A COMIC BOOK OR MANGA FOR

 CREATING THE CHARACTERS AND DEVELOPING THE STORY - THE HERO'S JOURNEY

-How characters in stories developed?
+How have characters in stories developed?
 How do stories evolve?

 Creating and developing stories and characters is a unique process for every artist.

 Art, in general, does not have strict rules that everyone must follow or the project will fail.
 It's not like cooking.
-Your dish won't be good if you don't follow step by step a recipe.
+Your dish won't be good if you don't follow a recipe step by step.

-The easiest way to explain these basics is to talk about how I did create my characters and the steps that I am following to write my graphic novel.
+The easiest way to explain these basics is to talk about how I created my characters and the steps that I am following to write my graphic novel.

-It's easy to think that I stole these two characters from the famous novels and adapted them into my story, like many other authors previously did for movies, cartoons, comics, and plays.
+It's easy to think that I stole these two characters from the famous novels and adapted them into my story, like many other authors have previously done for movies, cartoons, comics, and plays.

-It comes natural to believe that taking characters from someone else work and fit them into a new story it's easier than create your own.
+It comes naturally to believe that taking characters from someone else's work and fitting them into a new story is easier than creating your own.
 Actually, this process it's harder than anyone may think.

 Mark Twain is my favorite author.
-I like all his novels and I fell in love with Tom and Huck adventures.
-I have a lot of respect for these two masterpieces and its author.
-When I decided to use Tom and Huck in my ย graphic novel, I promised to try to do my best to keep them as close as possible from the original books.
+I like all his novels, and I fell in love with Tom and Huck's adventures.
+I have a lot of respect for these two masterpieces and their author.
+When I decided to use Tom and Huck in my graphic novel, I promised to try to do my best to keep them as close as possible to the original books.

 RESEARCH

-Writing a story requires a lot of work and involve a lot of research.
-Wherever a story is set in a particular time of History, in a futuristic period, in an imaginary world, or in our present time, it's vital for the author to know what he's going to write about it.
+Writing a story requires a lot of work and involves a lot of research.
+Wherever a story is set in a particular time of History, in a futuristic period, in an imaginary world, or in our present time, the author needs to know what he's going to write about it.
 The storyteller must research the landscape, the history, the costumes, and the way of life of a particular period or place.
 In my case, I learned about the Gold Rush era.
-I read analysis about Tom Sawyer and Huckleberry Finn characters.
+I read an analysis about Tom Sawyer and Huckleberry Finn.
 I researched costumes, weapons, and the way of life of that historical period.

-For me, all of these work is not a painful job but all the opposite.
-That's why I always recommend to write or draw something that you are passionate about it.
+For me, all of this work is not a painful job, but the opposite.
+That's why I always recommend writing or drawing something that you are passionate about.

-My researching and digging about Mark Twain and the American history, helped me to understand the two characters and insert them into my story without going too far off from their own nature.
+My research and digging about Mark Twain and American history helped me to understand the two characters and insert them into my story without going too far off from their own nature.
 Taking the time and the effort to know about your story theme is a good way to get inspired and generate new ideas for a story.

 DO NOT TRY TO EMULATE AN ORIGINAL WORK

-Another aspect of writing a story with non-original characters is do not try to emulate the original work.
-Hollywood, plays, books, and even cartoons tried to rewrite a masterpiece adapting the two famous characters into something for a younger audience.
-It didn't happen only for Mark Twain work, but for other novels too.
+Another aspect of writing a story with non-original characters is not to try to emulate the original work.
+Hollywood, plays, books, and even cartoons tried to rewrite a masterpiece, adapting the two famous characters into something for a younger audience.
+It didn't happen only for Mark Twain's work, but for other novels too.

 The result is not always great.
-Sometimes the story and characters change so much that doesn't relate anymore to the original work.
+Sometimes the story and characters change so much that they no longer relate to the original work.

 Before I knew about Mark Twain and his two novels, I watched an anime.
-Its title is, My Friend Huck.
-I was still leaving in Italy at that time.
-I enjoyed the anime, so much that I decided to read the two novels.
+Its title is My Friend Huck.
+I was still living in Italy at that time.
+I enjoyed the anime so much that I decided to read the two novels.
 You can't imagine my surprise.
 The cartoon and the books were completely different.
-The only common thing was the characters names.
-Just to give you an example, in the anime, Jim was the adoptive son of the Widow Douglas and he was the same age as Tom and Huck.
-Jim and Huck runoff on a raft but the reason was to visit Jim's mother who was recovered in a Cairo hospital.
+The only common thing was the characters' names.
+Just to give you an example, in the anime, Jim was the adoptive son of the Widow Douglas, and he was the same age as Tom and Huck.
+Jim and Huck run off on a raft, but the reason was to visit Jim's mother, who was recovering in a Cairo hospital.

 I wanted to use Tom and Huck in my comic book.
 But how could I use them without destroying their beauty?
 Definitely, I didn't want to rewrite the two novels.
 It's already been done too many times.

-I thought that writing about Tom Sawyer and Huckleberry Finn when they are still 13, 14 years old like in the original novels would be quite difficult.
-After all, Mark Twain already told us Tom and Huck adventures in their preteen years.
+I thought that writing about Tom Sawyer and Huckleberry Finn when they are still 13, 14 years old, like in the original novels, would be quite difficult.
+After all, Mark Twain already told us about Tom and Huck's adventures in their preteen years.

 It came to me the idea that now it is time to tell their tale as young men.